-Minnesota Statutes, section 473.313 requires master plans be developed by the park implementing agencies consistent with this plan; however, it does not specify when revisions are necessary.
-The regional park implementing agency will submit a master plan amendment to the Council to change its original proposal for acquisition and/or development, or when the agency has developed significant additional details that needs to be reflected in the master plan.
-The Council may approve or reject the master plan amendment for cause and return the plan to the regional park implementing agency for revisions to address the Council's concerns.

-- 25 Regional park implementing agencies must provide an opportunity for the general public and affected 26 local units of government nearby the particular park or trail to participate in the process to amend a 27 master plan.
-With regard to financing the construction of recreation and visitor support facilities 28 proposed in a master plan, it is important that there is sufficient detail about the facility in the master 29 plan and that the regional park implementing agency is ready to construct the facility when funds 30 become available.
-If a master plan amendment is needed before funding the construction of a facility, 31 the regional park implementing agency must provide the general public and affected local units of 32 government an opportunity to participate in the process, as well. - There are several reasons when master plan amendments are required to demonstrate how changes to the Regional Parks System remain consistent with the Council's expectations as outlined in this plan.
-They include: - Improvements that substantially differ in type, size, scale or cost from those in the Council approved master plan and the adopted capital improvement program to meet expanded local
+- Minnesota Statutes, section 473.313 requires master plans be developed by the park implementing agencies consistent with this plan; however, it does not specify when revisions are necessary.
+TheAs discussed earlier in this Plan, the regional park implementing agency will submit a master plan amendment to the Council to change its original proposal for acquisition and/or development, or when the agency has developed significant additional details that needs to be reflected in the master plan.
+The Council may approve or reject the master plan amendment for cause and return the plan to the - regional park implementing agency for revisions to address the Council's concerns. - Regional park implementing agencies must provide an opportunity for the general public and affected local units of government nearby the particular park or trail to participate in the process to amend a master plan.
+With regard to financing the construction of recreation and visitor support facilities proposed in a master plan, it is important that there is sufficient detail about the facility in the master plan and that the regional park implementing agency is ready to construct the facility when funds become available.
+If a master plan amendment is needed before funding the construction of a facility, the regional park implementing agency must provide the general public and affected local units of - 32 government an opportunity to participate in the process, as well. - There are several reasons when master plan amendments are required to demonstrate how changes to the Regional Parks System remain consistent with the Council's expectations as outlined in this plan.
+They include, but are not limited to: - Improvements that substantially differ in type, size, scale, or cost from those in the Councilapproved master plan and the adopted capital improvement program to meet expanded local

-- recreational demands or satisfy above-average quality standards (see Planning Strategy 4,

-later in this chapter)

-- Changes to a park or trail boundary

-- Significant changes or additions to a regional park concessioners agreement (see Chapter 7: Recreation Activities and Facilities - Strategy 1) - Proposals for placement of telecommunications towers on Regional Parks System land (see Chapter 6: System Protection - Strategy 5)
+- recreational demands or satisfy above-average quality standards (see Planning Strategy 4, later in this chapter) - Changes to a park or trail boundary (see Chapter 5: Boundary Adjustments) - Significant changes or additions to a regional park concessioners concessioners agreement (see Chapter 7: Recreation Activities and Facilities - Strategy 1) - Proposals for placement of telecommunications towers on Regional Parks System land (see Chapter 6: System Protection - Strategy 5)